 Ripping Weeds Out by Hand

-Taking a calculated approach (like spraying the roots directly with herbicide) makes sure that you eliminate the plant without proliferating seeds for another generation to germinate.
-Luckily, some weed control sprays are labeled “safe for lawns,” which means that you can spray them and leave the grass behind unharmed when used according to manufacturer’s directions.
+Taking a calculated approach (like spraying the roots directly with herbicide) makes sure that you eliminate the weed without proliferating seeds for another generation to germinate.
+Luckily, some weed control sprays are labeled “safe for lawns,” which means you can spray weeds without harming surrounding grass.

-5) Always monitor for bugs, disease, and stress.
-Be careful when applying pesticides to avoid shocking the lawn or soil ecosystem.
+Pest Control Applications – be careful when applying pesticides to avoid shocking the lawn or soil ecosystem.

-Ok, we admit it, we are biased, but we still think that most homeowners benefit greatly from hiring a licensed lawn service that offers a year-round weed control program.
-In states like Georgia there are products that only licensed applicators can purchase and apply that are essential for a comprehensive weed control program.
-For homeowners, it takes a lot of work and it becomes very costly to apply 6-10 lawn treatments themselves every year so there is a lot of value a lawn service can provide.
+Hire a Lawn Service – Ok, we admit it, we are biased, but we still think that most homeowners benefit significantly from hiring a licensed lawn service that offers a year-round weed control program.
+In most states, there are products that only licensed providers can purchase and apply that are essential for a comprehensive weed control program.
+For homeowners, it takes a lot of work, and it becomes very costly to apply 6-10 lawn treatments themselves every year, so there is a lot of value a lawn service can provide.